This Discussion channel is currently closed.

 Default_avatar

-Hans Othmer over 6 years ago
+Hans Othmer about 7 years ago

 I believe that the cooperative fees are inappropriate.
 I installed solar panels at a significant cost and still have to pay the standard access fees, which is of course reasonable.
 In addition I pay $2.65 per month 'cost pf basic service - net metering' and and a variable charge -- $1.43 recently - for 'net metering grid access'.
 While the charges are currently not high, there is no guaranty that they would not be raised significantly if more users adopt solar.
 Frankly I cannot see why there should be any charge for solar beyond the basic service charge, since current flows equally well in either direction, and basic charges cover that cost.
 In any case case, I would certainly advocate for a role for the PUC in the setting of such charges.